Sarah Green (Miss. Green)

 Senior Early Years Practitioner

 I joined the Stepping Stones family in June 2009 as a Nursery Assistant with a Level 2 qualification, a flair for all creative activities and a natural love of children.
-I was encouraged to extend my formal qualifications further and completed my NVQ Level 3 in Childcare in February 2011 and advanced training in Special Educational Needs.
+I was encouraged to extend my formal qualifications further and completed my NVQ Level 3 in Childcare in February 2011 and training in Special Educational Needs.
 Promotion through Third-in-Charge and Deputy followed with an 18-month period spent as Nursery Manager covering maternity leave in 2015-16.

 Lynette Lamb (Mrs. Lamb)